Footage of Next ‘Harry Potter’ Installment Leaks Online, Fans Claim It “Looks Terrible” - Inside the Magic

 It’s been 26 years since JK Rowling officially created the Wizarding World, but it continues to grow to this day.
 What started as a seven-book series with “Harry Potter and the Sorcerer’s Stone” has today become eight movies, a Fantastic Beasts and Where to Find Them spinoff, a two-part Broadway production, and multiple Wizarding World of Harry Potter theme parks at Universal Studios Parks across the globe.

-The franchise is set to grow even bigger in the next few years.
+The Harry Potter franchise is set to grow even bigger in the next few years.
 Earlier in 2023, HBO announced an upcoming reboot of the series.
-Each Harry Potter book is set to be adapted into its own series, which will reportedly be even more faithful to the written word than the movies led by Daniel Radcliffe, Emma Watson, Rupert Grint, and co.
+Each Harry Potter book is set to be adapted into its own series, which will reportedly be even more faithful to the written word than the movies led by Daniel Radcliffe, Emma Watson, Rupert Grint, Tom Felton, and co.

+Considering that the Writers Guild of America and the Screen Actors Guild are both currently on strike, there haven’t been many updates on the progress of this new series, including any official announcements on the new Harry Potter reboot cast (although we do know that Daniel Radcliffe does not plan on making a cameo).

 The latter is yet to announce its release date.
 However, development has been ongoing at Portkey Games for years – and seems to be pretty thorough, considering the fact that footage just leaked online.